-- We strongly recommend everyone seek a safe location during imminent severe weather. - When sheltering, staff should close any doors behind them. - There is no official "all-clear" from the National Weather Service.
+- We strongly recommend everyone seek a safe location during imminent severe weather. - When sheltering, staff should bring a list of residents and close any doors behind them. - There is no official "all-clear" from the National Weather Service.
 Monitor radio, TV, and internet sources for updates on the storm to determine when it is safe to come out of shelter.